-DES 135 Prin Elements of I - 2 4 0 4 Prerequisites: Corequisites: None DES 110, DES 125 and I DES 225
+DES 135 Principles and 2 4 0 4 Elements of Design I

+Corequisites: DES 110, DES 125 and DES 225

 This course introduces the basic concepts and terminology of design as they relate to the design profession.
 Topics include line, pattern, space, mass, shape, texture, color, unity, variety, rhythm, emphasis, balance, proportion, scale, and function.
 Upon completion, students should be able to demonstrate an understanding of the principles covered through hands-on application.